 Our requirements relating to modern slavery risks are established in our supplier code of conduct.
 We expect all suppliers to adhere to our supplier code of conduct as a condition of doing business with us.
 The supplier code is available in more than 15 languages and is actively communicated by our businesses to our suppliers, particularly in those countries with increased risk of modern slavery and other social risks.
+We send the Supplier code of conduct to all of our suppliers.
+By trading with Bunzl, we expect suppliers to accept and apply our standards and also to procure compliance by their suppliers and subcontractors.
 Suppliers in high-risk countries receive the code every year and we require a signature to confirm acknowledgement and adherence to the code.
 We are increasingly switching to digital platforms to facilitate the monitoring of sign-off processes.